thatwonguy/Machine-Learning-House-Price-Prediction/README.md

    - xgboost regressor (performed the best when also coupled with a gridsearchcv layer for additional optimization)(used in this repo as high level demo in `research.ipynb`)

    **Key Points for MLOPS:**
-   - Model Selection: Evaluate models (e.g., Linear Regression, Random Forest, XGBoost) using k-fold cross-validation and metrics like RMSE and R².
+   - **Model Selection**: Evaluate models (e.g., Linear Regression, Random Forest, XGBoost) using k-fold cross-validation and metrics like RMSE and R².
-   - Hyperparameter Tuning: Use GridSearchCV or other tuning methods to optimize model parameters.
+   - **Hyperparameter Tuning**: Use GridSearchCV or other tuning methods to optimize model parameters.
-   - Automated Training: Set up training in a pipeline (e.g., Airflow) to automate retraining when new data is added or metrics degrade.
+   - **Automated Training**: Set up training in a pipeline (e.g., Airflow) to automate retraining when new data is added or metrics degrade.

 6. **TEST MODEL:**
    This is all still being carried out in the reseach.ipynb notebook with metrics that show which model performed the best.
 Ideally, the data science/machine learning engineering team would have sprints set-aside during development as well as after deployment to continue to massage the machine learning model and algorithms to get better results and optimize results.
 This can be done with algorithm fine-tuning, better data, more data, more feature engineering.
 Time needs to be allocated for this if we want to see better results and this should be incorporated as continuous work during an AGILE SPRINT and treated as such.